SnehashisDasgupta/Pinterest-Personal-V2/readme.md

 -   👾 Profile picture can be added
 -   🚀 Upload posts using multer
 -   👌 Watch everyone's post on feed
--   🐞 Error handling both on the server and on the client

 Routes: